 I would like to password protect file folders (under Documents) so even if I leave my computer on, someone cannot just open up some sensitive files.
 How do I do that?
 If not by folder, do I have to password protect each file?
 How do I do that? - A question on the Apple Discussions forum

 Disk Utility is a system utility available for free on every Mac.
-It allows you password protect a Mac folder by turning it into an encrypted Apple Disk Image (.dmg) file.
-This method works on macOS Ventura, Monterey, Big Sur, Catalina, Mojave, High Sierra, Sierra and earlier versions.
+It allows you password protect a Mac folder by turning the folder into an encrypted Apple Disk Image (.dmg) file.
+This method works on macOS Sequoia, macOS Sonoma, Ventura, Monterey, Big Sur, Catalina, Mojave, High Sierra, Sierra and earlier versions.
 It can also work with external hard drives.

 Note: If you encrypt a folder using Disk Utility and then send it to someone, the recipient will need a Mac to do the decryption.
-If the recipient is a Windows PC user, you can use Terminal to get the job done.
+If the recipient is a Windows PC user, you can use the second method.

 To open Disk Utility, click the Spotlight icon in the menu bar, type in Disk Utility and hit Return/Enter.
 Or, go to Finder > Applications > Utilities and find the app.
 The steps below show you how to use it to do the encryption.